roschek/myPrompts/README.md

 ## 📂 Repository Structure

-##The repository is organized into folders, each corresponding to a specific AI model or task category:
+The repository is organized into folders, each corresponding to a specific AI model or task category:

-├── GPT-3/                  # Prompts for GPT family models
+├── GPT-3/                  Prompts for GPT family models</br>
-│   ├── business/           # Business tasks (emails, reports)
+│   ├── business/           Business tasks (emails, reports)</br>
-│   ├── creative/           # Creative writing (poems, scripts)
+│   ├── creative/           Creative writing (poems, scripts)</br>
-│   └── development/        # Development assistance (code, debugging)
+│   └── development/        Development assistance (code, debugging)</br>
-│
+│</br>
-├── Midjourney/             # Prompts for image generation │   ├── characters/         # Character creation
+├── Midjourney/             Prompts for image generation</br>
-│   ├── environments/       # Landscapes and settings
+│   ├── characters/         Character creation</br>
-│   └── styles/             # Prompts for various artistic styles
+│   ├── environments/       Landscapes and settings</br>
-│
+│   └── styles/              Prompts for various artistic styles</br>
-└── Other/                  # Prompts for other models and specific tasks
+│</br>
-##
+└── Other/                  Prompts for other models and specific tasks</br>

 ## 📝 How to Use